Adding lime to your lawn is very different than the other lawn applications. This causes a lot of confusion. Check out this guide to clear things up.

 Fall is the best time to lime your lawn.
 With the cooler weather and less intense sun you don’t have to worry about lime burning your lawn.

 If your lawn is very acidic then 2 applications of lime might be needed.
 If this is the case then apply once in spring, and again in fall.
+Avoid the heat of the summer since lime can burn your lawn.

 Follow up after your lime application with a soil test to see if the PH problem is getting better.
 Keep in mind, it takes time.